Build Raspberry Pi projects using high-level programming and block diagrams

-MATLAB support package for Raspberry Pi lets you write MATLAB programs that communicate with your Raspberry Pi and acquire data from the board’s GPIO pins, cameras, and other connected devices.
+With MATLAB support package for Raspberry Pi, you can write MATLAB programs that communicate with your Raspberry Pi and acquire data from the board’s GPIO pins, cameras, and other connected devices.
 Because MATLAB is a high-level interpreted language, it is easy to prototype and refine algorithms for your Raspberry Pi projects.
-MATLAB includes thousands of built-in math and plotting functions that you can use for Raspberry Pi programming, covering domains such as image and video processing, optimization, statistics, and signal processing.
+MATLAB includes thousands of built-in math and plotting functions that you can use for Raspberry Pi programming in areas such as deep learning, image and video processing, optimization, statistics, and signal processing.

-Using MATLAB for Raspberry Pi programming lets you:
+With MATLAB for Raspberry Pi programming, you can:

-Using Simulink for Raspberry Pi programming lets you:
+Using Simulink for Raspberry Pi programming, you can:

-See also: Hardware for project-based learning, Model-Based Design, image processing and computer vision, control systems, Internet of Things, Arduino programming, LEGO MINDSTORMS programming, robotics, control logic videos, communicating with hardware and instruments
+See also: Model-Based Design, image processing and computer vision, control systems, Internet of Things, Arduino programming, LEGO MINDSTORMS programming, robotics, control logic videos, communicating with hardware and instruments, robot programming